HughKeenan/elements-battle/README.md

 The functions used in LoveMaths to increment scores were used as a template to achieve the same goal here

 The following tutorial was used to help write the gameManager function https://www.youtube.com/watch?v=3uKdQx-SZ5A&t=697s

+The following was used to help implement the vicotry/game over states: https://stackoverflow.com/questions/16955019/how-to-reload-a-page-after-the-ok-click-on-the-alert-page

 The images used in the site were taken from the following sources:
 Water image: https://www.stockio.com/free-icon/nature-icons-water-drop?utm_content=cmp-true